utsavkarkee/photosync/cli/README.md

     $ ./bin/generate-open-api.sh

-To run the Immich CLI from source, run the following in the cli folder:
+To run the Photosync CLI from source, run the following in the cli folder:

     $ npm install
     $ npm run build